Warning: If you start reading the entries on this page, you're gonna have a GOOD time.

 Undyne: Oh my god!
 The letter's not to PAPYRUS!!!

 - Even before the date, you can trigger a Crowning Moment of Funny by getting Undyne's letter and tossing it out.
 It turns out that if you had delivered Undyne's letter to Alphys, it would have been a bad idea.
 So, in the meantime (which could be less than 15 seconds if you're quick), she wrote an even better letter, called "Undyne's Letter EX!"
-The only difference is that it has "DON'T DROP IT" written on it.
+It has "DON'T DROP IT" written on it.
 If you try to toss this one, it turns out that it's too powerful, and it gets the better of you.
 A piece of paper in an envelope gets the better of you.
 However, if you try to toss out the letter while in Snowdin, Undyne yells at you not to throw it away.

 - You can also attempt to mail Undyne's letter to Papyrus.
 The resulting dialogue: